Skip to footer content

 IronPDF

-IronPDF - Java library is built on top of already successful working .NET Framework.
-This makes IronPDF a versatile tool for working with PDF documents as compared to other class libraries such as Apache PDFBox.
-It provides the facility to extract/parse content, load text and load images.
-It also provides options to customize the PDF pages such as page layout, margins, header and footer, page orientation and much more.
+The IronPDF - Java Library is built on top of the already successful .NET Framework.
+This makes IronPDF a versatile tool for working with PDF documents compared to other class libraries such as Apache PDFBox.
+It provides the facility to extract and parse content, load text, and load images.
+It also provides options to customize the PDF pages such as page layout, margins, header and footer, page orientation, and much more.

 Prerequisites

-To use IronPDF to make Java PDF reader, we first need to ensure that the following components are installed on the computer:
+To use IronPDF to make a Java PDF reader, it is necessary to ensure that the following components are installed on the computer:

-2. IDE - Integrated Development Environment is software which helps write, edit and debug a program.
-Download any IDE for Java.
-E.g. Eclipse, Netbeans, Intellij.
+2. IDE - Integrated Development Environment is software that helps write, edit, and debug a program.
+Download any IDE for Java, e.g., Eclipse, NetBeans, IntelliJ.

-3. Maven - Maven is an automation tool which helps downloading libraries from Central Repository.
-Download it from the Apache Maven website.
+3. Maven - Maven is an automation tool that helps download libraries from the Central Repository.
+Download it from the Apache Maven Website.

 <dependency>